Table of Contents

 Pregnancy tests are an important part of pre-pregnancy care as an apparently healthy-looking woman may carry diseases that do not cause symptoms, but can pose risks to her and her future baby if left untreated.

-It is also safer to identify and treat any existing conditions while a woman is not yet pregnant; for example, certain vaccinations can be dangerous to a growing foetus if administered during pregnancy.
+It is also safer to identify and treat any existing conditions while a woman is not yet pregnant; for example, certain vaccinations can be dangerous to a growing fetus if administered during pregnancy.
 For this reason, all women planning to have a baby must undergo a health screen.
-Don’t Miss These Pregnancy Screening Tests:
+Don’t Miss These Pre-Pregnancy Tests:

 A woman who does not know her blood type (A, B, AB or O) needs to have her blood screened.
 A doctor also determines her Rh factor (positive or negative), along with determining the partner’s blood type in case the woman is Rh-.

-This information is important as an Rh- woman is at risk of getting exposed to Rh+ blood of the foetus, and would then produce antibodies that might reject the foetal Rh+ blood.
-Such fetuses conceived by Rh- women may develop haemolytic disease of the new-born, causing brain damage and death.
+This information is important as an Rh- woman is at risk of getting exposed to Rh+ blood of the fetus, and would then produce antibodies that might reject the fetal Rh+ blood.
+Such fetuses conceived by Rh- women may develop a haemolytic disease of the new-born, causing brain damage and death.

 An antibody screen is performed to check a woman’s vaccination status against common conditions like measles, mumps, rubella, etc. A booster dose may be required if she has not been vaccinated over a long period.